noobspace

 ADVERTISEMENT

-How to join the waitlist?
+How to join the Google Bard waitlist?

 Here’s how you can get access to Google’s Bard AI chatbot sooner than anyone: